-BOULDER DAM...
+BOULDER DAM . . .
 Here man has tamed a river and left in his wake the largest artificial lake and the largest dam in the world.
-This astounding Dam and beautiful Lake are now the goal of thousands of travelers to the West, and may be seen on easy, all-expense side trips from Las Vegas, Nevada, enroute to or from Southern California via the Union Pacific, the only route serving Boulder Dam region.
-All-expense trips as low as \$4.65 include meals, bus fare, a boat trip on Lake Mead, a trip across the top of the Dam and an elevator trip inside the Dam down to the visitors' gallery overlooking the power houses.
+This astounding Dam and beautiful Lake are now the goal of thousands of travelers to the West, and may be seen on easy, between-trains side trips from Las Vegas, Nevada, enroute to or from Southern California via the Union Pacific. the only route serving Boulder Dam region.
+Low cost side trips are operated by Union Pacific to and across the dam and to Lake Mead, the huge reservoir above it.
+Total cost per person Trip No. 1, Las Vegas to Boulder Dam and return \$1.75; Trip No. 2, Las Vegas to Boulder Dam Boat Landing including short boat trip on Lake Mead and return to Las Vegas \$3.00.

-Boulder Dam is 730 feet high, 45 feet thick at the top and 660 feet thick at the base and its width at the crest is 1,180 feet.
-Millions of barrels of cement went into its construction; enough, it has been estimated, to build a 16-foot highway all the way across the United States from Florida to Oregon.
+Boulder Dam is 727 feet high, 45 feet thick at the top and 660 feet thick at the base and its crest is 1,282 feet long.
+Millions of barrels of cement went into its construction.
+Enough, it has been estimated, to build a 16-foot highway all the way across the United States from Florida to Oregon.
 It cost \$165,000,000 and took five years to build.

 Standing on the crest of the Dam you look out over Lake Mead which stretches beyond your sight up the canyons.
-It is over one hundred miles long and eight miles across at its widest part.
+It is one hundred fifteen miles long and eight miles across at its widest part.
 In depth it exceeds that of Lake Erie.
-In time it will become a national resort and vacation playground, its mile upon mile of beautiful expanse, surrounded by sheer mountain walls, offering unlimited facilities for boating, fishing and bathing.
-Work is now under way to prepare sandy beaches on its future shore line and turn its waters into a fishing paradise.
+Its mile upon mile of beautiful expanse, surrounded by sheer mountain walls, offer facilities for boating, fishing and bathing.